jh3y/focussed-twitter/README.md

 Ideas include:
 - Creating a better icon 😅
-- Porting to other browsers
+- Porting to other browsers besides Firefox && Chrome
+- Cleaner styling for the popup window 😅

 The code is in a place where it's not too heavy.
 There is a reason for this.
 If Twitter decides to change the UI structure significantly at some point, the extension will need updating.

+## Development
+### Chrome
+- Rename `manifest.chrome.json` to `manifest.json`.
+- Load the unpacked extension into Chrome by pointing at the focussed twitter directory.
+### Firefox
+- Rename `manifest.firefox.dev.json` to `manifest.json`.
+- Load the add on into Firefox by pointing at the manifest file.

 ---